ScrapCodes/FIPS-compliance/blogs/spark-meets-fips.md

 As developer community in enterprise companies like, health care, finance, telcom, retail, and manufacturing, are considering Apache Spark for their data processing, they are also looking for solutions to harden their enterprise security, being FIPS compliant comes first to the mind.
-In principle, this guide will help any java based application to meet FIPS compliance.
+In principle, this guide can will help any java based application to meet FIPS compliance.

   For more information on specification related to FIPS compliance please visit: https://csrc.nist.gov/publications/fips

   Since this specification is periodically revised by the government, it is important to update this document to meet the currently applicable compliance specification.

+Cloud HSM and Keep your own key, take enterprise security to another level.
+We will briefly cover some relevant detail about these.

 _Note: A country specific export guidance for cryptographic software may be applicable, please review your country specific export guidance, before proceeding with FIPS setup._